xtendui/xtendui/src/gatsby/markdown/components/card/option-css.md

 ## Variant

-Classes for assigning variant (e.g.: border / background / font colors).
-Add or remove selectors at your discretion
+Classes for assigning variant (e.g.: border / background / color).
+Add or remove selectors at your discretion.

 <div class="table-scroll">